strategic vision

 • Additional activities aimed at building the capacities of partner countries to support the implementation of the objectives set in the dialogue strategic framework

-The Secretariat is currently funded by the European Union and implemented by the International Center for Migration Policy Development (ICMPD) in the framework of the project “Support to Africa-EU Migration and Mobility Dialogue (MMD)”.
-The current cycle is the fifth phase of the Support Project and covers the period 2018-2020.
+The Secretariat is currently funded by the European Union and implemented by the International Center for Migration Policy Development (ICMPD) in the framework of the project “Support to Africa-EU Migration and Mobility Dialogue (MMD)” Program (2015-2026).

 Members